brainhack-school2022/sutterlin_project/README.md

 A Support vector classifier from [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) was applied to 1726 statistical brain maps, each modeling the brain activation during a single painful shock.
 Those contrast maps were generated using a General Linear Model for which the code can be found [here](https://github.com/dylansutterlin/decoding_pain_experience).
 Those 1726 trials were used to predict the pain modulating condition administered prior to each shock.

-* Example of a statistical map :
+* Example of a statistical map used as a trial to train the model :

 ![](images/betamaps_07.png)

-There were four different type of verbal suggestion to modulate (or not for the control sugestions) the pain experience.
+There were four different types of verbal suggestion to modulate (or not for the control sugestions) pain.
 Hence, there were four classes to predict with the model.
 Those four classes are listed a the following :

    * Hyperalgesia
    * Neutral suggestion in Hyperalgesia run